[True Story] Is Your Marine Insurance a Waste of Money?

 There are some harsh lessons sometimes handed out in business.
 A good case was reported in the Shipping Gazette™ of a cargo owner with a shipment on board the ill-fated cargo vessel Rena.

-To pay for the freight of a consignment of export timber from Napier port that gets as far as the Bay of Plenty and ends up on the sea floor, seems to incur a triple slap in the face.
+To pay for the freight of a consignment of export goods from Napier port that gets as far as the Bay of Plenty and ends up on the seafloor, seems to incur a triple slap in the face.

 You don’t get paid by the buyer, you lose the cargo and you still have to pay the freight bill.
 Then comes the fourth kick in the guts —you have to pay the legal costs of the shipping company.

 To the layperson, that seems mightily unfair.
 It felt unfair to the shipper too — timber exporter Resources New Zealand Ltd held off paying the bill of $101,306.26 for more than a year before, finally, Mediterranean Shipping Company (MSC) the operator of the Rena, lost patience and initiated legal action to get its money.

 I get the impression many people view legal issues as dry, but behind the formal language and the court etiquette are human stories that materially affect people and companies, and this case is an excellent example.

 Resources NZ’s shipment of timber was loaded in Napier on October 3, 2011.
 The contract was based on MSC’s standard bill of lading which provided expressly for freight charges to be due when the carrier receives the goods.